Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Mathematical Details of MagNet

 Given a static directed graph $G = (V, E, \mathbf{X^V}, W)$, we denote its adjacency matrix as $\boldsymbol{A} \in \mathbb{R}^{|V| \times |V|}$, where $A(u,v) = w_{uv}$ if an edge $(u,v) \in E$ exists indicating player $u$ has historically dominated player $v$, and $0$ otherwise.
 First, we compute the symmetrised adjacency matrix $\boldsymbol{A}_{s}$ and the diagonal degree matrix $\boldsymbol{D}_{s}$, defined as

 To preserve the directional information representing head-to-head dominance between players, the phase encoding matrix $\boldsymbol{\Theta}^{(q)}$ is calculated as:

-where $q \in [0, 0.25]$ is a learnable parameter that controls the extent to which directional information is incorporated.
+where $q \in [0, 0.25]$ is a tunable hyperparameter that controls the extent to which directional information is incorporated.
 When $q=0$, the model disregards which player has historically dominated the head-to-head matchups, whereas at $q=0.25$, this dominance information is maximally integrated.

 For improved numerical stability during training, we use the normalised formulation of the magnetic Laplacian, which is defined as:

 The normalised magnetic Laplacian is a complex Hermitian matrix, which guarantees real eigenvalues, thus resolving the challenges posed by asymmetric adjacency matrices.
 This complex-valued representation captures both the existence of head-to-head history between players in the magnitude of its entries and the directional dominance pattern in their phase.
 For player pairs with no prior matches, the corresponding entries remain zero.